Glossary of Acronyms

 TELPAS (Texas English Language Proficiency Assessment System)

-TELPAS assesses the progress that limited English proficient (LEP) students make in learning the English language.
+An assessment for the progress limited English proficient (LEP) students make in learning the English language

 THEA (Texas Higher Education Assessment)

-This test assesses the reading, mathematics, and writing skills that entering freshman-level students should have if they are to perform effectively in undergraduate certificate or degree programs in Texas public colleges or universities.
+A test that assesses the reading, mathematics, and writing skills that entering freshman-level students should have if they are to perform effectively in undergraduate certificate or degree programs in Texas public colleges or universities

 THECB (Texas Higher Education Coordinating Board)